mjalt96/Python-Socket-Chat/Readme.md

 * Have fun.

 ### Milestones:
-* Create a simple connection between server and client.
+:heavy_check_mark: Create a simple connection between server and client. :heavy_check_mark:

-* Add the capacity for server and client to continuously send and receive messages during a session.
+:heavy_check_mark: Add the capacity for the server and multiple clients to continuously send and receive messages during a session. :heavy_check_mark:
 * Create a GUI.
 * Make the code more secure.
 * (Maybe) Use some cloud solution as a server.